Hoole: Community

-Hoole is a residential area consisting of mainly Victorian terraced houses and 1930s semi-detached houses.
-Hoole Road is a designated conservation area.
-Due to the proximity of the area to Chester city centre, Chester railway station and the M53 motorway, the area is home to many hotels, guest houses and bed and breakfast establishments.
+Hoole is predominantly residential, consisting mainly of Victorian terraced houses and semi-detached homes built during the 1930s.
+Hoole Road is designated as a conservation area.

+Its proximity to Chester city centre, Chester railway station, and the M53 motorway has resulted in a concentration of hotels, guest houses, and bed and breakfast accommodation.
-The main shopping streets are Faulkner Street and Charles Street, Hoole has a Post Office branch with cash machine facilities.
-Open spaces in Hoole include Alexandra Park which provides tennis courts, bowling greens and a children's play area and the Coronation Playing Fields.

-A large area of allotments is accessible from both Canadian Avenue and Hoole Lane.
+The principal shopping streets are Faulkner Street and Charles Street.
+Hoole contains a Post Office branch with cash machine facilities.
+Public open spaces include Alexandra Park, which provides tennis courts, bowling greens, and a children’s play area, and the Coronation Playing Fields.
+A large area of allotments is accessible from Canadian Avenue and Hoole Lane.

-The annual Hoole Christmas Lights switch-on by a local celebrity attracts crowds of thousands to Faulkner Street.
+An annual Christmas lights switch-on event is held on Faulkner Street and attracts large crowds.
 The event celebrated its 20th anniversary in 2019.

 Governance

-There is one tier of local government covering Hoole, at unitary authority level: Cheshire West and Chester Council.
+Hoole is administered by Cheshire West and Chester Council as part of the unitary authority area.

 Administrative history

-Hoole was historically a township.
-The township was mostly in the ancient parish of Plemstall in the Broxton Hundred of Cheshire.
-A small part of the township in its southernmost corner comprised part of the parish of St John the Baptist, Chester, but lay outside the city's municipal boundaries.
-From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
-In some cases, including Hoole, the civil functions were exercised by the township rather than the wider parishes.
-In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Hoole became a civil parish.
+Historically, Hoole was a township.
+Most of the township lay within the ancient parish of Plemstall in the Broxton Hundred.
+A small area in the southern corner formed part of the parish of St John the Baptist, Chester, though it lay outside the city’s municipal boundary.

+From the 17th century, parishes acquired civil administrative functions under the poor laws.
+In Hoole, these functions were exercised at township level.
+In 1866 Hoole became a civil parish following reforms to the legal definition of parishes.